 10 Ideas for a Family Fresh Start: Improve Cognitive Skills

 Cognitive development is important for any child, but it can be especially crucial if your child suffers from any behavioral or learning challenge.
-If you want to help your child improve cognitive skills in the new year, here are 10 ways your family can make cognitive development a priority this year.
+If you want to help your child improve cognitive skills, here are 10 ways your family can make cognitive development a priority this year.

 1. Play Outside